-What’s behind the slick cinematography?
-A movie that might have succeeded had it been given a chance to breathe.
-Newcomer Joe Alwyn is a likable Billy, swarmed by cameras after returning to a nation desperate for white-hatted affirmation.
-(His “halftime walk” itself is a deafening sequence of craziness, complete with a trio of actors playing Destiny’s Child.)
+Which is huge shame, because this is a movie that might have succeeded had it been given a chance to breathe.
+Newcomer Joe Alwyn is likeable as Billy, who returns from Iraq as a national hero and is put to work on a promotional tour.
+(His ‘halftime walk’ itself is a deafening sequence of craziness, complete with a trio of actors playing Destiny’s Child.)
 But Lee’s visual immediacy adds an oppressive amount of mopeyness to Kristen Stewart’s performance as Billy’s nervous sister, not to mention a scary number of pores to the humongous face of Steve Martin as a rapacious businessman.

 We’re not supposed to be thinking about any of this when entering a narrative.
-And why pursue hyperrealism if you’re still going to swaddle the whole package in the gooey plunked guitars of composers Jeff and Mychael Danna?
-Original author Fountain added a deep irony to his book, suggesting a cycle of self-destruction that would never end.
-Irony can’t survive in Lee’s airless vacuum; he’s not an experimenter at heart, and as a result, his movie feels heartless.
+And why pursue hyperrealism if you’re still going to swaddle the whole package in the gooey guitars of composers Jeff and Mychael Danna?
+Fountain added a layer of irony to his book, suggesting a cycle of self-destruction that would never end.
+Irony can’t survive in Lee’s airless vacuum.
+The director is not an experimenter at heart – as a result, his movie feels heartless.

 Cast and crew